-Thompson describes the two types of financial aid, how they work, and the philosophy behind them so that you can make a well-informed evaluation of your options.
+Thompson described the two types of financial aid, how they work, and the philosophy behind them so that you can make a well-informed evaluation of your options.

-The two types of financial aid are need based aid and merit based aid.
+The two types of student financial aid are need-based aid and merit-based aid.

 Thompson explains it this way: